Birmingham Virtual School SEND Offer

-Birmingham Virtual School (BVS) is a statutory service that coordinates educational services for Children in Care (CiC.)
-Our website contains a wealth of advice and resources that can support the education of all CiC.
+Birmingham Virtual School (BVS) is a statutory service that coordinates educational services for Children in Care (CiC).
 The BVS website contains a wealth of advice and resources that can support the education of all CiC.

 The vision at Birmingham Virtual School for children and young people with special educational needs and disabilities (SEND) is the same as for all children and young people – that they achieve well in their early years, at school and in college and make a good transition to adulthood, to lead contented and fulfilled lives.